bml-research/Labcourses/cloning/cloning.md

 ---

->Some of the text of this webpage is copied, adapted and modified from Wikipedia.org.
-This is an open-access article distributed under the terms of the Creative Commons Attribution License which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.
-Creative Commons License: CC BY-SA 4.0.

----

 > Before you start:
 We assume that you have basic knowledge and skills about general aseptic techniques in microbiology.
 It is required that you have obtained a VMT certificate as a start requirement to follow this course!